 We are accepting abstracts for Poster Presentations.
 Submit your abstract now.
 Deadline to submit for posters is Nov.
 11, 2016.
 Abstracts for oral presentations are no longer being accepted.

-View the 2016 conference sessions - Schedule Matrix
+View the Schedule Matrix

 GOErgo supports the Annual Applied Ergonomics Conference and Expo, a conference where attendees gather from around the world to share best practices with other professionals in ergonomics, healthcare, safety, human resources and risk management.
 GOErgo is a community within IISE, an international, nonprofit association that provides leadership for the application, education, training, research, and development of industrial engineers, human factors/ergonomics professionals, healthcare providers and related professions.

 You will leave this conference rejuvenated and filled with fresh ideas you can put to use immediately.
 Take the best and re-energize your career with new ways to address your most challenging issues.
 The conference program is sure to provide you with countless ideas and solutions.

 The educational program is comprised of several types of sessions – Concurrent Session, Featured Speaker, Poster Session, Roundtable Session, Master Track Session and Master Track Roundtable.